jkllbn2563/ros_aiml/README.md

 ```
 python robot.py
 ```
-### start the text process and will publish the trigger to the topic /Intent
+### start the text process and will publish the trigger to the topic /Intent,and the newest version is merged to the aiml_server.py

 ```
 python text_process.py